TheCocoaProject/cordova-plugin-nativestorage/README.md

 ```

 ##<a name="changelog"></a>Changelog

+### Added object type - v1.0.9
+Storage and retrieval of objects are now possible.
+This is done by means of JSON functionalities.

 ### Added error when write to disk wasn't succesfull - v1.0.8
 Plugin-users will now be certain writing was successful when the `set` method is called.
 With thanks to [alokrajiv](https://github.com/GillesC/cordova-plugin-nativestorage/issues/1) for pointing out that the `apply()` method used in Android doesn't ensure the value is successful stored.
 As of version 1.0.8. the plugin-users will be certain the value is stored when the success-callback has been invoked --which is the case for both Android and iOS.